 Making tasty cookies without butter is a challenge, especially if you want something simple, like a classic sugar cookie.
-With no chocolate or raisin or peanut butter enhancements, no oats or nuts to add texture, the flavor of the dough really counts.
+With no chocolate, raisin, or peanut butter enhancements and no oats or nuts to add texture, the flavor of the dough really counts.

-Tip: Want a more wholesome cookie?
-Swap 1 cup of the all purpose flour with 1 cup of white whole wheat flour.
+If you want a more wholesome cookie, swap 1 cup of the all-purpose flour in this recipe with 1 cup of white whole-wheat flour.

 - 3/4 cup sugar

-- 1/2 cup neutral-flavored oil, such as grapeseed or canola
+- 1/2 cup oil (neutral-flavored such as grapeseed or canola)

 - 1 tablespoon pure vanilla extract